 - The highest percentage of successful repairs will full technical backup available

-- Step by step guideline available for its use
+- Step by step guidelines available for its use

 - Compatible with almost all Android devices available in the market.

 It will factory reset your phone.
-Now launch the Google chrome application and see if the Google chrome keeps closing on your phone?
+Now launch the Google Chrome application and see if Google Chrome keeps closing on your phone?
 Chances are almost zero now for this problem.

 In the end, we can conclude by saying that amongst all available internet browsers, Google Chrome is the most stable and most widely used browser in the world.